-Jurisdiction Issuing Body Warning Type Date of most recent warning Democratic People's FATF Counter Measures JuneFebruary-2019 Republic of Korea Iran FATF Enhanced Due Diligence FebruaryJune 2019
+Jurisdiction Issuing Body Warning Type Date of most recent warning Democratic People's Republic of Korea FATE Counter Measures October 2019 Iran FATF Enhanced Due Diligence October 2019

 FATF Countermeasures

 The Non-Cooperative Countries and Territories ("NCCTs") exercise began in 1998 at a time when many countries around the world did not have adequate AML measures in place.
 The goal of the initiative was to secure the adoption by all financial centres of international standards to prevent, detect and punish money laundering and thereby effectively cooperate internationally in the global fight against money laundering.
 Financial services businesses will be aware that no countries or territories are currently listed by FATF as non-cooperative.